Table of Contents

 You should review the product description to find out what the posts are made of before you buy.

-3. Are the platforms positioned so your cat can leap from one level to another?
+3. Are the tree beds positioned so your cat can leap from one level to another?

 I have seen cat trees where the platforms are located almost directly one above one another.
 This would seem to make it difficult for your cat to jump up or down from one level to the next.